Molecular switch: Photochromic

 The molecules that isomerize when exposed to light of suitable wavelength are called photoswitches.
 Members of this class include azobenzenes, diarylethenes, dithienylethenes, fulgides, stilbenes, norbornadiene, spiropyrans, hydrazones, indigoids, diazocines, and phenoxynaphthacene quinones.

 The inspiration to study light-sensitive switches came from an understanding of retinal.
 In the dark, retinal exists primarily in an all-trans configuration, except for a cis bond at C-11.
 Upon exposure to light, it undergoes photoisomerization to an all-trans configuration.

-Photo-induced structural, physical, or chemical changes can involve isomerization of bonds (cis <--> trans), electron transfer, proton transfer in the excited state, ring opening and closing mechanism.
+Photo-induced structural, physical, or chemical changes can involve isomerization of bonds (cis ↔ trans), electron transfer, proton transfer in the excited state, ring opening and closing mechanism.
 These isomerizations affect optical properties.
 For example, the absorption maximum of (Z)-azobenzene is blue shifted with respect to (E)-azobenzene.

 Many light-driven azo-based switches have been investigated.

 Chiroptical

-Chiroptical molecular switches are a specific subgroup with photochemical switching taking place between an enantiomers.
+Chiroptical molecular switches are a specific subgroup with photochemical switching taking place between enantiomers.
 In these compounds the "readout" is by circular dichroism.
-Hindered alkenes can change their helicity (see: planar chirality) as response to irradiation with right or left-handed circularly polarized lightChiroptical molecular switches that show directional motion are considered synthetic molecular motors.
+Hindered alkenes can change their helicity (see: planar chirality) as response to irradiation with right or left-handed circularly polarized light.
+Chiroptical molecular switches that show directional motion are considered synthetic molecular motors.
 When attached to the end of a helical poly (isocyanate) polymer, they can switch the helical sense of the polymer.